stormshield/ansible-SNS/README.md

 ### About ssl validation

 * For the first connection to a new appliance, ssl host name verification can be bypassed with `sslverifyhost: false` option.
-* To connect to a known appliance with the default stormshield certificate, use `host: <serial>` and `ip: <ip address>` to validate the appliance certificate.
+* To connect to a well-known appliance with the default Stormshield certificate, use `host: <serial>` and `ip: <ip address>` to validate the appliance certificate.
-* If a custom CA and certificate is installed on the appliance, use `cabundle: /path/to/ca.pem`, `host: <dns name>`.
+* If a custom CA and certificate are installed on the appliance, use `cabundle: /path/to/ca.pem`, `host: <dns name>`.
-* For client certificate authentication, the expected format is a pem file with the certificate and the unencrypted key concatenated `usercert: /path/to/cert.pem`.
+* For client certificate authentication, the expected format is a PEM file with the certificate and the unencrypted key concatenated `usercert: /path/to/cert.pem`.

 Example: